aws/aws-xray-daemon/README.md

 1. -a  --resource-arn Amazon Resource Name (ARN) of the AWS resource running the daemon.
 2. -o  --local-mode   Don't check for EC2 instance metadata.
 3. -m  --buffer-memory    Change the amount of memory in MB that buffers can use (minimum 3).
-4. -n  --region   Send segments to the X-Ray service in a specific region.
+4. -n  --region   Send segments to X-Ray service in a specific region.
 5. -b  --bind    Overrides default UDP address (127.0.0.1:2000).
+6. -t  --bind-tcp	Overrides default TCP address (127.0.0.1:2000).
-6. -r  --role-arn Assume the specified IAM role to upload segments to a different account.
+7. -r  --role-arn Assume the specified IAM role to upload segments to a different account.
-7. -c  --config   Load a configuration file from the specified path.
+8. -c  --config   Load a configuration file from the specified path.
-8. -f  --log-file Output logs to the specified file path.
+9. -f  --log-file Output logs to the specified file path.
-9. -l  --log-level    Log level, from most verbose to least: dev, debug, info, warn, error, prod (default).
+10. -l  --log-level    Log level, from most verbose to least: dev, debug, info, warn, error, prod (default).
-10. -p --proxy-address  Proxy address through which to upload segments.
+11. -p --proxy-address  Proxy address through which to upload segments.
-11. -v --version  Show AWS X-Ray daemon version.
+12. -v --version  Show AWS X-Ray daemon version.
-12. -h --help    Show this screen
+13. -h --help    Show this screen

 ## Build